 International education prepares students for careers building and strengthening educational systems across the world, primarily in post-conflict and post-colonial areas, working with populations marginalized by gender, race, ethnicity, poverty, war and other crises.

-Language, literacy, and culture scholars focus on a wide range of topics, including language acquisition, ESL, multicultural education, children’s literature, and media literacy, seeking to transform education to better meets the needs of learners in a diverse society.
+Language, literacy, and culture scholars focus on a wide range of topics, including language acquisition, ESL, multicultural education, critical multiliteracies, children’s and young adult literature, and critical media literacy, seeking to transform education to better meet the needs of all learners in multicultural and multilingual contexts.

 The math, science, and learning technologies doctoral program prepares students to improve learning and instruction in science, technology, engineering, and math disciplines and to challenge inequities in STEM education.